Quick links:

 Teams new to autonomous sailing develop their own strategies to achieve their goals.
 It is extremely challenging for a small team to build, program and sail one of these in a single academic year!
 In fact, it might never have been done!
 The successful small teams use a long-term approach with intermediate goals, perhaps the first year’s goal having a boat sailing under remote control with autonomous sail control, and then adding navigation the next year and experimenting with different rigs, sensors or controls.

-Trying out a wing sail concept on “Mid Life Crisis”, the Naval Academy’s MaxiMOOP test platform.
+Trying out the asymmetric wing sail concept on “Mid Life Crisis”, the Naval Academy’s MaxiMOOP test platform.
+The new wing was substantially faster than the symmetric wing.

 MMv3 sea trial